BradleyMarie/plyodine/README.md

 Also inside the `plyodine` directory resides the `readers` and `writers` directories.
-These directories contain pre-implemented readers and writers for PLY files that contain more limited APIs than the base `PlyReader` and `PlyWriter` classes are thus easier to work with.
+These directories contain pre-implemented readers and writers for PLY streams that contain more limited APIs than the base `PlyReader` and `PlyWriter` classes are thus easier to work with.

-Currently, `readers` only contains `triangle_mesh_reader` which can handle PLY files that contain 3D vertices (with optional surface normals and texture coordinates) and faces formed by lists of vertex indices arranged into triangle fans.
+Currently, `readers` only contains `triangle_mesh_reader` which can handle PLY input that contain 3D vertices (with optional surface normals and texture coordinates) and faces formed by lists of vertex indices arranged into triangle fans.

-Additionally, `writers` also contains just a single implementation, `in_memory_writer`, which generates a PLY file from values that are fully present in memory.
+Additionally, `writers` also contains just a single implementation, `in_memory_writer`, which generates a PLY output from values that are fully present in memory.

 ## Examples